 Is a brand new home more than you want to spend?
 Most people don’t build the first home they purchase, they buy one already lived in.
 Many quality homes may be available in land lease communities and existing neighborhoods.
 Just look for a “for sale: sign in the yard!
 Usually lender’s require an inspection by a structural engineer.
 Even if your lender doesn’t require one, we recommend you have this done.
 That way you know exactly what you are buying.

 In Colorado anyone selling a factory built home must be registered with the Colorado Division of Housing.
 The only exceptions to this are licensed real estate agents and homes for-sale-by-owner.
-The Division of Housing can be contacted by telephone, or a current list of registered retailers, brokers and developers is available on the internet HERE.
+The Division of Housing can be contacted by telephone and a current list of registered retailers, brokers and developers is available on their website.

 We also recommend buying your home from a Colorado Manufactured Housing member.
 Our members sign a code of ethics, participate in professional education seminars and are committed to providing you the best factory built home possible.